 I am interested in microbiome-related questions, focussing on several Brassicaceae species that are resilient to either extreme saline or serpentine environments.
 I want to find out whether microbiome communities may facilitate adaptation to extreme environments.
 Additionally, because serpentine and high saline soil populations share drought prone conditions I am interested in co-evolutionary patterns of microbial communities between the plant and microbial genomes.

-Sian Marian Bray (Postdoc)
+Sian Marian Bray (Visiting Scholar)

 Sílvia Busoms González (Postdoc)